Leningrad (band): Cultural impact

 As Shnurov said himself: "Our songs are just about the good sides of life: vodka and girls that is."

-The band was so disliked by the then-mayor of Moscow, Yuriy Luzhkov, that he cancelled all of its attempted large-scale events in the city during his term in office.
+The band was so disliked by the then-mayor of Moscow, Yury Luzhkov, that he cancelled all of its attempted large-scale events in the city during his term in office.
 Leningrad's numerous performances in Moscow were therefore limited to privately owned night clubs and bars.

 A particular focus of the band's lyrics are mainstream cultural and political clichés.
 Kandidaty - pidory ("Candidates are faggots"), the refrain of their 2007 song "Vybory", became a widespread post-Soviet meme referring to electoral abstention.
 The 2010 song I Bolsche Nikovo ("And Nobody Else (That I Love")) addresses Saint Petersburg's intended image as "Russia's cultural capital", ridiculed with the use of mat and references to alcoholism and street crime.

 Shnurov is also fond of ridiculing Russian pop music and pop rock by covering the songs of popular performers and then inviting them to appear with Leningrad live on stage.